 Norway has gradually become one of the richest countries in the world.
-In comparison with other European countries, Norway had a GDP per capita that was 91 per cent higher than the EU average in 2013 (allowing for price differences between the countries).
+In comparison with other European countries, Norway had a GDP per capita that was 79 per cent higher than the EU average in 2014 (allowing for price differences between the countries).
 It should also be added that parts of the value of the oil and gas production are not strictly speaking added value, but involve bleeding off a resource asset.

-Among European countries, only Luxembourg has a higher GDP per capita, largely due to the fact that many of Luxembourg's workers live in neighbouring countries.
+Only Luxembourg has a higher GDP per capita, largely due to the fact that many of Luxembourg's workers live in neighbouring countries.
 These workers contribute to the added value, however they are not included in the "per capita" calculation.